Fields of Freedom was founded in 2015 by me, Christopher Crump. I’m originally from Wales.

 After seeing the animals like that and the ducks, hens and geese in a similar situation, as I drove away from there, with the family of five ducks, I knew I would be going back to try and free some of his slaves.

 Two weeks later I was back at his house of horrors to collect Aslan.
 It broke my heart to have to leave both his mother and all those other animals in that monster’s care but I had no choice.
-I had contacted all of the animal welfare groups and animal protection agencies here in Denmark, but was told there was nothing legally they could do to stop this kind of animal abuse.
+I had contacted all of the animal welfare groups and animal protection agencies here in Denmark but was told there was nothing legally they could do to stop this kind of animal abuse.

-The feeling of being powerless and unable to help got my mind going.
+The feeling of being powerless and unable to help get my mind going.
 I wanted to find out if there was any place where animals rescued from places like this would be able to find sanctuary, and if there were any other farm sanctuaries in Denmark working at changing the lives of this kind of animals in desperate need.
-Sadly, I found out that there were only a handful, which had their own struggles with getting started and with the number of animals they could help.
+Sadly, I found out that there was only a handful, which had their own struggles with getting started and with the number of animals they could help.
 I wanted to do more.
 I wanted to change the animals’ lives and be their voice.
 So I thought I would no longer start a vegetable and fruit shop, but I would instead found an animal sanctuary – one of the very first of its kind in Denmark.

 Abed Farm Sanctuary was started, and Aslan was our first rescue.
 His story would help get support for my mission to be a voice for the animals.
 I quickly learned that on this particular island with its flat, water-logged land, poor socio-economic attitudes, along with the location, which was both expensive and difficult for visitors to get to, an animal sanctuary would not thrive and be a success.
 So I decided to search for a new farm, with more land and opportunity for the animals and for the sanctuary to grow.